GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ## Challenge 2: Creating the agentic database layer

-**Target Persona:** DBA / Database Developer | **Estimated Duration:** 60 minutes | *Prerequisite: Challenge 1*
+**Target Persona:** DBA / Database Developer | **Estimated Duration:** 40 minutes | *Prerequisite: Challenge 1*

 ### Introduction

-In this challenge, you will establish the **agentic interface** directly on top of your operational database.
-This allows AI models to securely and deterministically translate natural language questions into database operations, and exposes those operations as standard MCP tools.
+In this challenge, you will establish the **operational database layer** directly on top of your AlloyDB instance.
+This involves configuring **QueryData** to guarantee predictable SQL generation for common queries, and exposing advanced database capabilities (like hybrid search and semantic filtering) as SQL functions.

-To simplify security and credentials, the final ADK guest assistant agent built in Challenge 7 will only query AlloyDB (via the MCP Toolbox).
-All analytical insights (wait times, graph recommendations) will be accessed transparently by querying FDW-mapped foreign tables *inside* AlloyDB, keeping the agentic architecture secure, simple, and decoupled.

-Because this challenge can be run in parallel with the BigQuery analytical challenges, we will configure the schema connections and tool parameters for the analytical insights now (mapping them via FDW).
-When the analytical challenges are completed and write their data to BigQuery, these tools will automatically start returning live predictions and graph routings!
+By preparing these operational capabilities now, you lay the foundation for the agent to interact securely and deterministically with your transactional data (attractions and reviews).

 ### Description

-#### Task 2.1: Bridge BigQuery Analytics to AlloyDB (BigQuery FDW)

-Instead of setting up an active replication pipeline going backward (Reverse-ETL), we will implement a highly elegant, pull-based bridge using **BigQuery Foreign Data Wrapper (FDW)** inside AlloyDB.
-This allows AlloyDB to query the analytical tables in BigQuery on-demand with low latency.

-1. **Grant IAM Privileges to AlloyDB:**
-    - Run the following command to describe your AlloyDB cluster and locate its service account (`serviceAccountEmail`):

-        ```bash
-        gcloud beta alloydb clusters describe <CLUSTER_ID> --region=europe-west1
-        ```

-    - In the Google Cloud Console (IAM page), grant this service account the following roles:
-        - **BigQuery Data Viewer** (`roles/bigquery.dataViewer`)
-        - **BigQuery Read Session User** (`roles/bigquery.readSessionUser`)

-> [Tip]
-> **Recommendation:** Use the built-in SQL query editor and database schema explorer interface in **AlloyDB Studio** to run these configuration steps and verify that your foreign tables are correctly mapped in the schema tree.

-1. **Configure FDW in AlloyDB:**
-   Connect to your `disney` database in AlloyDB Studio.
-Create the `bigquery_fdw` extension, establish a foreign server named `bq_disney_server` utilizing the wrapper, and create a user mapping for the `postgres` user.
-   *(Refer to the Solutions Reference for the required DDL statements).*
-2. **Map the BigQuery Tables as Foreign Tables:**
-   Create foreign tables in AlloyDB mapped directly to your analytical tables in BigQuery:
-    - **`bq_forecasted_waiting_times`**: Mapped to the BigQuery table `disney.forecasted_waiting_times` (columns: `attraction_id` int, `forecasted_timestamp` timestamp, `predicted_wait_time` numeric).
-    - **`bq_graph_recommendations`**: Mapped to the BigQuery table `disney.graph_recommendations` (columns: `attraction_id` int, `recommended_next_attraction_id` int, `congestion_level` text).

-#### Task 2.2: Set Up the QueryData Context Set in AlloyDB
+#### Task 2.1: Set Up the QueryData Context Set in AlloyDB

 To bring predictability and eliminate SQL hallucinations, you will configure **QueryData** templates.
 This maps common natural language questions about attractions and reviews to strict SQL structures.